hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 ### 5. Where do I collect the key?

-The key will be in the door and you will be able to enter as soon as you arrive.
+The key will be at the door and you will be able to enter as soon as you arrive.
 We will be around to greet you.

 ### 6. Can I park all our cars?